Frequently Asked Questions

 There are two ways to sign up as an OLLI member and pay the member fee: using the online registration system or completing a manual form.
 Click here for details.

-Yes.
-OLLI members can audit any class at SOU with instructor permission and be issued an SOU student ID.
+- Audit any class at SOU with instructor permission.
 For those 65 or older and an Oregon resident, there is no audit fee.
 (Otherwise, regular tuition applies.)
 Audit forms can be obtained thru SOU's Registrar's Office or in the OLLI office at 655 Frances Lane in Ashland.
-Some OLLI classes qualify as SOU One Credit Courses.
-Those who register for one of those classes both through OLLI and through SOU are eligible for an SOU student ID.
-(Must be an Oregon resident)

 There are two ways to sign up for OLLI courses, manually and online.
 For complete details, click here.